During her time in college, Emilie tutored her peers in writing. In 2019, she graduated with a BA in Creative Writing.

-It was wonderful to see people of all ages represented, and to see how it affects people in unexpected ways outside of the classroom.
-Two of those ways that hit a cord with me was the impact of poor quality of handwriting, and how frustrating combination locks on lockers are.
+It was wonderful to see people of all ages represented and to see how it affects people in unexpected ways outside of the classroom.
+Two of those ways that hit a chord with me were the impact of poor quality of handwriting, and how frustrating combination locks on lockers are.
 I still have nightmares of being unable to get into my locker in high school.

 It was also great to see the various tricks people developed to cope with their weaknesses in order to supplement their strengths.
-The short term memory problems many dyslexics tend suffer from was touched on when Mr. Branson brought up how he makes lists of ideas during board meetings, so he doesn’t forget them later.
+The short-term memory problems many dyslexics tend to suffer from was touched on when Mr. Branson brought up how he makes lists of ideas during board meetings, so he doesn’t forget them later.

 There were a few things that bothered me, though.

 One is the reliance on sad music.
 It works in some cases, but in this one, it just made the difficulties highlighted seem overdramatic.
 I also wasn’t that fond of how dyslexia was regarded as a medical problem instead of a different brand of neurology.
 To be fair, that probably has more to do with how it’s viewed by society at large than how the people who were interviewed felt.

 Although there’s no such thing as a perfect documentary, these four films do wonderful jobs of addressing different aspects of the unique struggles people with dyslexia face on a regular basis.

 Emilie S Peck (author) from Minneapolis, MN on March 09, 2014:

 Thank you so much for sharing your experience!
 I can imagine that it's very hard to help kids through school when dyslexia's involved.